aja-video/libajantv2/README.md

         - New **GetTaskMode** and **SetTaskMode** member functions to replace their deprecated “EveryFrameServices” equivalents.
       - In `ntv2utils.h`, new **NTV2GetPluginsFolderPath** and **NTV2GetVDevFolderPath** utility functions.
 - **SDK 18.1:** Defined macro `NTV2_DEPRECATE_18_1` in `ntv2deprecate.h`.
-  - This release finally purges (removes) everything associated with the obsolete Corvid HEVC, the IoIP, and original 10gbps KonaIP board.
+  - This release finally purges everything associated with the obsolete Corvid HEVC, IoIP, and original 10gbps Kona IP board.
   - **ajabase**
     - **AJAPersistence** (and in fact everything in `ajabase/persistence`) is now deprecated, and will be removed in a future SDK.
-    - Until such removal, finally updated **SQLite** from version 3.24.0 (2018) to version 3.53.2 (2026).
+    - Updated **SQLite** from version 3.24.0 (2018) to version 3.53.2 (2026).
-    - New `is_legal_hex_number` function.
     - `is_legal_hex_number` now returns `bool` (success or fail) and now accepts an optional maximum length (default is 16).
     - New AJADebug message groups `AJA_DebugUnit_AcquireRelease`, `AJA_DebugUnit_CP2`, `AJA_DebugUnit_VDev`, `AJA_DebugUnit_SWDevice`
       `AJA_DebugUnit_VKONACDI`, `AJA_DebugUnit_AWS`